Minami Takayama

 Minami Takayama (高山 みなみ, Takayama Minami) is a Japanese voice actress, narrator and singer who is currently affiliated with 81 Produce.
 She is also the main vocalist of Two-Mix and ES CONNEXION when it was active.
 Her uncle is a former New Japan Pro-Wrestling managing director Hisashi Shinma.

-Takayama is best known for her roles in Kiki's Delivery Service as both Kiki and Ursula, Ranma ½ as Nabiki Tendo, Moomin as Moomin, Yaiba as Yaiba Kurogane, Shaman King as Hao Asakura, Nintama Rantarō as Rantarō Inadera, Danganronpa series as Hajime Hinata/Izuru Kamukura, Fullmetal Alchemist: Brotherhood as Envy and Detective Conan as Conan Edogawa.
+Takayama is best known for her roles in Detective Conan as Conan Edogawa, Kiki's Delivery Service as both Kiki and Ursula, Ranma ½ as Nabiki Tendo, Moomin as Moomin, Yaiba as Yaiba Kurogane, Shaman King as Hao Asakura, Nintama Rantarō as Rantarō Inadera, Danganronpa series as Hajime Hinata/Izuru Kamukura, Fullmetal Alchemist: Brotherhood as Envy, and Honkai Impact 3rd as Fu Hua.